milochen0418/milochen0418/README.md

 - 🌱 I’m currently learning bachata...
 - 👯 I’m looking to collaborate on reducing the gap between the poor and the rich in the world...
 - ⚡ Fun fact: I was a software architect, product manager and sensior engineer before.
 I'm alwasy 18 years old forever.
 Just want to be a pure person.
 - ⚡ Fun fact: I'm also a creator of apple carplay from zero idea, In the past years, I'm also making many different kind of innovation by AI, IoT, app and web in the industries of automotive, medical device, hospital, security and consumer electronics.
--
+And I have 100,000+ follower on my LinkedIn profile.
-My 50+ contributions on open source & community [are here](https://github.com/milochen0418/milochen0418/blob/main/all_contribution.md)
+- My 50+ contributions on open source & community [are here](https://github.com/milochen0418/milochen0418/blob/main/all_contribution.md)
 <!--
 **milochen0418/milochen0418** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.